Hilary Duff: Early life

-Hilary Erhard Duff was born on September 28, 1987, in Houston, Texas.
-Her parents are Robert Erhard Duff, a partner in a chain of convenience stores, and Susan Colleen Duff (née Cobb), a homemaker turned film and music producer.
-Duff has one older sister named Haylie.
-She was raised between Houston and San Antonio, the locations of her father's convenience stores.
-Encouraged by their mother, both Hilary and her sister enrolled in acting, singing, and ballet classes.
+Hilary Erhard Duff was born on September 28, 1987 in Houston.
+Her parents are Robert Erhard Duff, a partner in a chain of convenience stores, and Susan Colleen Duff, a homemaker turned film and music producer.
+She has an older sister named Haylie.
+She is a descendant of British Army officer Alexander Spotswood and of Catherine Carey.
+She grew up between Houston and San Antonio, where her father operated convenience stores.
+Encouraged by their mother, Duff, alongside her sister, enrolled in acting, singing, and ballet classes.
 The siblings earned roles in local theater productions, and later participated in a touring BalletMet production of The Nutcracker in San Antonio.

 Increasingly interested in the pursuit of show business, the Duff sisters and their mother moved to California in 1993, while their father stayed in Houston to take care of his business.
 The sisters auditioned for several years and were cast in many television commercials.
-Due to her acting career, Duff was home-schooled from the age of eight.
+Due to her acting career, Hilary was home-schooled from the age of eight.
 The pair also modeled for various clothing brands.
-Duff stated, "My sister and I really showed an interest in [performing] and dedication, and [our mother] was like, 'How can I tell my kids no?'
+Hilary said, "My sister and I really showed an interest in [performing] and dedication, and [our mother] was like, 'How can I tell my kids no?'
 It's the same as kids that are going into sports.
 Parents support them and push them."

 Career

 1993–1999: Career beginnings

-During her initial acting years, Duff primarily played minor roles, such as her uncredited part in the Hallmark Entertainment western miniseries True Women (1997) and as an uncredited extra in the ensemble comedy-drama Playing by Heart (1998).
-The same year, Duff landed her first major role as Wendy in Casper Meets Wendy, based on the Harvey Comics characters.
+During the years she initially acted, Duff primarily played minor roles like her uncredited part in the Hallmark Entertainment western miniseries True Women (1997) and as an uncredited extra in the ensemble comedy-drama Playing by Heart (1998).
+The same year, Duff was cast in her first major role as Wendy in Casper Meets Wendy, based on the Harvey Comics characters.
 After appearing in the supporting role of Ellie in the television film The Soul Collector (1999), Duff received a Young Artist Award for Best Performance in a TV Movie or Pilot (Supporting Young Actress).
 In March 2000, Duff appeared as a sick child in the CBS medical drama series Chicago Hope.
 She was next cast as one of the children in the pilot episode of the NBC comedy series Daddio.
 Her Daddio co-star Michael Chiklis stated, "After working with her the first day, I remember saying to my wife, 'This young girl is gonna be a movie star.'
 She was completely at ease with herself and comfortable in her own skin."
 However, producers dropped Duff from the cast prior to the airing of the show.